Michael Andlauer: Minor league ownership

 In 2003, Andlauer became part-owner of the Hamilton Bulldogs American Hockey League (AHL) team, the minor-league affiliate of the Montreal Canadiens.
 He became the majority owner of the team in the following year, and sold the team to the Canadiens in 2015.
 The Canadiens subsequently relocated the team, and it is now the Laval Rocket.

 At the same time, Andlauer bought the Belleville Bulls Ontario Hockey League junior team and moved them to Hamilton, Ontario, renaming them the Hamilton Bulldogs.
 In 2023, the Hamilton Bulldogs moved to Brantford, Ontario, becoming the Brantford Bulldogs, due to renovations at FirstOntario Centre.
-In 2025, the OHL franchise for the Brantford Bulldogs, formerly the Hamilton Bulldogs was sold to an ownership group headed by the family of NHL player Zach Hyman, making the team's temporary relocation to Brantford permanent.
+In 2025, the OHL franchise for the Brantford Bulldogs, formerly the Hamilton Bulldogs, was sold to an ownership group headed by the family of NHL player Zach Hyman, making the team's temporary relocation to Brantford permanent.
 The purchase price was not disclosed.

 National Hockey League ownership

 In 2009, Andlauer became a part-owner of the Canadiens, the Bell Centre and Gillett Entertainment Group as part of Geoff Molson's group of investors that purchased the team that year.
 He would later become the team's alternate governor on the NHL's Board of Governors.

 From 2022 through June 2023, Andlauer was one of several prospective purchasers of the Ottawa Senators, put up for sale after the death of its owner, Eugene Melnyk.
 In June 2023, it was announced that he and his group of investors had signed a purchase agreement to buy the club at a reported price of million.
-Andlauer became majority owner along with his partners, Eugene Melnyk's daughters, and a group of Canadian businessmen on September 21, 2023.
+Andlauer became majority owner along with his partners, a group of 20-plus local businessmens and Eugene Melnyk's daughters, Anna and Olivia Melnyk who retained 10 percent of the franchise, on September 21, 2023.
 He later sold his minority stake in the Canadiens to Molson for US$250 million as part of an agreement to buy the Senators.
 In 2024, Andlauer purchased the twelve percent stake in the Senators that was owned by George Armoyan.

 Personal life

 Andlauer and his wife Lucie have three children.
-Lucie Andlauer is the chief executive officer of Subterra Renewables, a company that specialises in geothermal energy.
+In 2017, Lucie Andlauer founded Subterra Renewables, a company that specialises in the implementation of geothermal energy.